-The nominees for Class III directors are Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D.
+The nominees for Class I directors are Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell.
 Biographical information for the nominees can be found below in the section entitled "Directors and Executive Officers."

 The Company is not aware of any reason that the nominees will be unable or will decline to serve as director.
-The term of office of an individual elected as director will continue until the Company's Annual Meeting of Stockholders held in 2024 or until a successor has been elected and qualified.
+The term of office of an individual elected as director will continue until the Company's annual meeting of stockholders held in 2025 and until a successor has been elected and qualified.
 Other than the relationships noted in the section entitled "Certain Relationships and Related Party Transactions - Legal Services," there are no arrangements or understandings between any director or executive officer and any other person pursuant to which he is or was to be selected as a director or officer of the Company.